VENTURA COUNTY STAR; By Mark Storer; Feb. 11, 2012;

-Some reality shows aren’t just about fame and fortune.
+Some true tales aren’t just about fame and fortune.

 Kim and Krickett Carpenter’s real-life ordeal and love story, which will hit movie screens this month, is such a tale.
 It took Camarillo resident Thomas J. Colbert some 15 years to bring the film “The Vow” to life.